getify/eslint-plugin-proper-arrows/README.md

 var fn = (one,two,three,e) => 0;
 ```

-Normally, `e` would hit all 3 errors: it's unused, it's beyond the default count limit, and it's below the minimum length threshold.
+By default, `e` would report all 3 errors: it's unused, it's beyond the default count limit, and it's below the minimum length threshold.
 However, no errors will be reported if `"e"` is included in the `"allowed"` exception list.

 ## Rule: `"name"`